koenderks/jfa/README.md

 ### Downloading

 R package `jfa` is simple to download and set-up.
-The live version from [CRAN](https://cran.r-project.org/package=jfa) (0.5.0) can be downloaded by running the following command in R:
+The most recent version from [CRAN](https://cran.r-project.org/package=jfa) (0.4.0) can be downloaded by running the following command in R:

 ```
 install.packages("jfa")